locnnil/workshop/docs/tutorial/designing-workspace/extend/iterate.rst

 ===========================

-The workspace file of an actual project may contain multiple SDKs, interfaces, packages and lifecycle hooks.
-When approached for the first time, it is likely that desiging a workspace will take a few iterations before arriving at the desired development environment for your project.
+The workspace file of an actual project may contain multiple SDKs, interfaces, packages and life cycle hooks.
+When approached for the first time, it is likely that designing a workspace will take a few iterations before arriving at the desired development environment for your project.

 .. note::
     It is highly recommended to familiarise yourself with the concept `Changes and Tasks <../../../../explanation/changes-and-tasks/changes>`_ before proceeding.
-The workspace's
+The workspace
     state engine gives a fine control over how a long-running or invasive operation will be planned and executed by prioritising always having a workspace in a working state.